jiama843/tf-mnist/mnist_notes.md

 ![Difference between valid and same padding](https://d2mxuefqeaa7sj.cloudfront.net/s_F79CC2354D35F80AD8022015218E3EF5B9B8969BB014D80A367DAD7C70939A5A_1531845712696_image.png)

+  - padding=”SAME” causes the output tensor to maintain the same dimensions as the input (padding accounts for offset)

 - activation - Specifies the type of activation function used (in this case and in the general case of CNN’s we use ReLU activation)